vlfeat/matconvnet/doc/site/docs/pretrained.md

 for example, `caffe-ref` and `caffe-alex` should be as fast as `vgg-f`, but they are not since images were pre-processed in such a way that MATLAB had to call `imresize` for each input image.

-## Using the pretrained models

-In order to run, say, `imagenet-vgg-s` on a test image, start from the example code included in the [quickstart guide](quick.md).